-Run with Ansible
+Run with Ansible¶

 QTIP benchmarking tasks are built upon Ansible playbooks and roles.
-If you are familiar with Ansible, it is possible to run it with ansible-playbook command.
-And it is useful during development of ansible modules or testing roles.
+If you are familiar with Ansible, it is possible

-Create workspace
+Create workspace¶

 There is a playbook in resources/ansible_roles/qtip-workspace used for creating a new workspace: